linamgarzon/linamgarzon/README.md

  ![banner](https://user-images.githubusercontent.com/118136883/230512986-45a58644-fc06-4198-8dea-3fe215ce2a99.png)

-Hello community, My name is Lina Marcela Garzón Romero, I'm 23 years old, and I recently graduated in Electronic Engineering 🔌 .
+Hello community, My name is Lina Marcela Garzón Romero, I'm 23 years old, and I'm proudly Colombian 🇨🇴 🌳 .
+I recently graduated in Electronic Engineering 🔌 .
 I'm currently learning about the world of programming.
 I'm an animal lover, and I have four beautiful dogs 🐶 and a lovely cat 🐱.

  ```js
  const LinaGarzón = {